Angelica Rubio

-Early life
+Early life and education

 Rubio was born and raised in New Mexico by immigrant parents.
-She earned her undergraduate degree in Government at New Mexico State University in Las Cruces, before getting a master's degree in Latin American Studies from California State University in Los Angeles.
+She earned her undergraduate degree in government from New Mexico State University and a Master of Arts in Latin American Studies from California State University, Los Angeles.
 Rubio cites Dolores Huerta as an inspiration in how she opened doors for Latina elected officials.

 Career

-Rubio has worked in Las Cruces on issues such as minimum wage, a City Council campaign for Kasandra Gandara, and the designation of an Organ Mountains-Desert Peaks National Monument.
-Rubio is the chair of the interim committee on Radioactive & Hazardous Materials.
-She has spoken against the Mexico–United States border wall, such as voting against allowing New Mexico state land to be used for its construction.
+A progressive, Rubio has worked in Las Cruces on issues such as minimum wage, a city council campaign for Kasandra Gandara, and the designation of an Organ Mountains–Desert Peaks National Monument.

+Rubio is the chair of the interim Radioactive & Hazardous Materials Committee.
+She has spoken against the Mexico–United States border wall and voted against allowing New Mexico state land to be used for its construction.
 Additionally, she introduced the approved House Bill 388, the gender-neutral bathroom bill, requiring New Mexico businesses and public facilities to label single-stall restrooms as gender neutral.